 In addition to funding graduate and undergraduate studies, this newest version of the GI Bill covers on-the-job training, apprenticeship programs, flight schools and numerous other non-college degree programs.
 Benefits include:

 - Tuition and fee reimbursement.

-- Effective August 1, 2011, all in-state tuition and fee charges are reimbursed at public institutions.
+- All in-state tuition and fee charges are reimbursed at public institutions.

 - For private and foreign institutions, the tuition and fee reimbursement is currently capped at $21,084.89 for the 2015-2016 school year.

 - Through the Yellow Ribbon Program, eligible veterans at participating schools may be able to obtain additional funds to help reimburse costs that exceed in-state tuition and fees.

 - A monthly housing allowance based on the Basic Allowance for Housing for an E-5 with dependents at the location of the school.

 - Ability to transfer unused educational benefits to spouse and children.